A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The Topography of Gir National Park

 The sanctuary lies in the Gujarat peninsula in South West India which gifted with a terrain that is rugged with low hills and the vegetation is full of mixed deciduous.
 The beauty of this place is enhanced by high-rise Jamun, Teak, Tendu and Dhak trees.
-These trees are mostly having broad leave and evergreen that provide the area with a cool shade and moisture content.
+These trees are mostly having broad leaves that provide the area with a cool shade and moisture content.

 The land of this place is rugged with deep ravines, steep rocky hills and plenty of rivers which interspersed with large patches of grasslands.
 This dramatic composition heightens the charm of this place which calls on large number tourists to this place from several parts of the globe.